Skip to main content

 Egypt

 Jacob and his thirteen children (twelve sons and one daughter) collectively constitute the number fourteen.
-According to Egyptian myth, Seth, upon discovering the deceased Osiris, fell into a rage; «uttering curses, the villain drew a sword, hewed his brother's body into fourteen parts, and scattered them throughout Egypt» (2004РакИВ:80).
+In Egyptian mythology, Seth, upon discovering the deceased Osiris, fell into a rage; «uttering curses, the villain drew a sword, hewed his brother's body into fourteen parts, and scattered them throughout Egypt» (2004РакИВ:80).
 Furthermore, according to Plutarch (1st–2nd century CE), these fourteen segments into which Osiris was torn signify the lunar phases, specifically the days during which the «luminary wanes from the full moon to the new moon» (1996Плутарх:42).

 15 These are the sons of Leah, whom she bore unto Jacob in Padan-aram, with Dinah his daughter: all the souls of his sons and his daughters were thirty and three.

-Biographical and Ethnocultural Isomorphism.
+Biographical and Ethnocultural Isomorphism

 A similar narrative motif of returning from Asia to restore one’s original identity, conceptualized as a transition from East to West.